-Spartans used transposition cipher device called scytale.
-It was a tapered wooden staff around which a strip of parchment (or leather or papyrus) was spirally wrapped, layer upon layer.
+■ Spartans used transposition cipher device called scytale.
+It was a wooden stick around which a strip of parchment (pergament), or leather or papyrus was spirally wrapped, layer upon layer.
 The plaintext was written on the parchment lengthwise down the staff.
 Then the parchment was unwrapped and sent.
-Text on parchment had no sense until re-wrapped around a staff of equal proportion.
-(One use of the scytale was documented to occur around 475 BC).
+Text on parchment had no sense until it was re-wrapped around a stick of equal diameter.
+(One use of the scytale was documented to be used around 475 BC).